tmhglnd/mercury/docs/README.md

 # 📖 Mercury Documentation

-*Disclaimer: This documentation is most certainly not finished and will subject to changes.
-If you find errors, feel free to report them*
+*Disclaimer: This documentation is not entirely finished and will subject to changes.
+If you like to contribute or find errors, feel free to report them in the issues or send a pull request*

 ## Table of Content